tcmulder/aquamin/docs/features/theme-configuration.md

 ## Global Features

-Aquamin includes some global, reusable features that apply across all components.
+Aquamin includes some global features that apply across all components.
+Use these files as a starting point, modifying and adding your own code to them to suit your needs.

 ```
 📂 assets